JimStockwell/JimStockwell.github.io/_posts/2021-08-11-Keto-Meal-Planning.md

   - Use any kind of cabbage.
   - Don't freeze.
 Freezing breaks down the cabbage and makes the defrosted stir-fry soggy.
   - Most refrigerate well.

+Any chopped or green salad that excludes problematic ingredients from the dressing and the salad proper.
+  - Meat adds a lot.
+  - Presentation counts extra for salads.
+[Google](https://www.google.com/search?q=salad&tbm=isch) salads and look for visual inspiration.